Step 2: Adjust App Settings

 - Click on the + Add Endpoint link and select the API or endpoint and the corresponding permission.

 Under the permissions section, each endpoint in the Knowledge API can be set as “Read Only” or “Read/Write”.
-Live API endpoints are default “Read Only” because you cannot push information into Yext via this type of Yext API.
+Content Delivery API endpoints are default “Read Only” because you cannot push information into Yext via this type of Yext API.

 Import Account Configuration Resources